Links to Documents and Forms

 - The Memorandum of Understanding Document which should be read by both officers who sign the online form below before completing form

-MoUs, Proposals, Full Applications and Reports for District Grants are now completed entirely by using online forms.
-The first step in the process is to complete a Club Memorandum of Understanding (see 4 & 5 above); this will ensure that we comply with GDPR and also improve the robustness of our data security system.
+MoUs, Proposals, Full Applications and Reports for District Grants are now completed entirely by using online forms. hard copy forms are no longer accepted in the process.
+The first step in the process is to complete a Club Memorandum of Understanding (see 3 & 4 above); this will ensure that we comply with GDPR and also improve the robustness of our data security system.
 Brief information about your club and your project is gathered in the Proposal form, which can be accessed from the link provided to the Club President after completing the MoU and provides us with just sufficient data to apply for the inclusion of your project in the Block Grant from TRF.
-After a Grants Team review you may be invited to complete a Full Application Form, which is more detailed and the details you entered in the proposal form will auto-fill some of the full application form; you will be able to access the Full Application form from a link supplied to you when your Proposal is approved.
+After an initial Grants Team review you will be invited to complete a Full Application Form, which is more detailed; the details you entered in the proposal form will auto-fill some of the full application form; you will be able to access the Full Application form from a link supplied to you when your Proposal is approved.

 Please have your proposal completed by 30th June each year as grants are competitive and administered on a first come first served basis.

 The final part of the grant process is to submit reports, which are due every 6 months following payment of the grant until the project is complete when the Final Report is due within 2 months.
 The reports can be accessed via a link which is passed to you once your Application is approved.